How to retain your employees through The Great Resignation with feedback14 min read

 2 👋Great opportunities at other companies

 & 13 Birthdays 🥳

 Foster a culture of feedback sharing

 Sharing and receiving continuous feedback helps establish a foundation of trust between managers and employees.
 That trust goes a long way!

 The best way to give constructive feedback isn’t some fancy tool or app (although it can help 😉).
-It’s actually your one-on-ones.
-Make your one-on-ones a place that you and your team members can openly and honestly share constrictive feedback and have difficult conversations.
+It’s actually your one-on-one meetings.
+Make your one-on-ones a place where you and your team members can openly and honestly share constrictive feedback and have difficult conversations.
 Easier said than done, right?

 Brennan shares the best way to create a culture of feedback in your one-on-ones in 3 steps:

 1. Make it easy to share feedback

 There are three things that will help you make sharing and receiving high-velocity feedback a lot easier: high psychological safety, low effort and high benefit.